Representational, Free Press Journal

 The Logical Indian’s Perspective

-Food safety is about trust, accountability, and collective responsibility.
+While strong regulatory oversight is essential, it’s equally important for communities to stay informed and actively engage in promoting safe food practices.
 It is crucial for regulators to ensure stringent monitoring, but just as vital for communities to remain watchful and speak out against unsafe practices.

 #PoweredByYou We bring you news and stories that are worth your attention!
 Stories that are relevant, reliable, contextual and unbiased.
 If you read us, watch us, and like what we do, then show us some love!
 Good journalism is expensive to produce and we have come this far only with your support.
 Keep encouraging independent media organisations and independent journalists.
 We always want to remain answerable to you and not to anyone else.